astrapi69/jgeohash/README.md

 `<major>.<minor>.<patch>`

-For detailed information on versioning you can visit the [wiki page](https://github.com/lightblueseas/mvn-parent-projects/wiki/Semantic-Versioning).
+For detailed information on versioning for this project you can visit this [wiki page](https://github.com/lightblueseas/mvn-parent-projects/wiki/Semantic-Versioning).

 ## Want to Help and improve it? ###